Chérie FM

-Chérie FM is a French radio station created in 1987 and belongs to the NRJ Group.
+Chérie FM is a French radio station created in 1987.
+It belongs to the NRJ Group.

 History

-Chérie FM is created in 1987 in Paris by Jean-Paul Baudecroux on the then defunct frequency of Gilda la Radiopolitaine.
-Chérie FM then started broadcasting nationally in 1989 when the NRJ Group acquires the frequencies of Pacific FM.
-Most frequencies of the station were affiliated to Chérie FM (but the Parisian frequency of Pacific FM was used to create Rire & Chansons).
+Chérie FM was established in 1987 in Paris by media executive Jean-Paul Baudecroux on the former frequency of the now-defunct station Gilda la Radiopolitaine.
+In 1989, Chérie FM began broadcasting nationally after the NRJ Group acquired the frequencies of Pacific FM.
+Most of Pacific FM's regional frequencies were reallocated to Chérie FM, while the Paris frequency was used to launch a separate station, Rire & Chansons.

-In 1992, the NRJ Group decides to expand the Chérie FM network outside France, to launch Chérie FM Belgique in Belgium broadcasting only in French in Wallonia and Brussels.
-Chérie FM stopped broadcasting in May 2008, after 16 years of activity.
+In 1992, the NRJ Group expanded the brand internationally by launching Chérie FM Belgique in Belgium, targeting French-speaking audiences in Wallonia and Brussels.
+The Belgian version ceased operations in May 2008 after 16 years on air.

-A variant of the radio station on TV is launched by the NRJ Group on 12 December 2012, and is named Chérie 25.
-It broadcasts in France on TNT and in high definition.
-However, the programming is different from that of the radio station.
-Chérie 25 aims primarily to a female audience like Chérie FM, but the programming schedule includes magazines, documentaries as well as entertainment, TV series and movies.
+On 12 December 2012, the NRJ Group launched a television counterpart to the radio station, named Chérie 25.
+The channel broadcasts in France via Télévision Numérique Terrestre (TNT) in high definition.
+While sharing the brand identity and target demographic—primarily women—with Chérie FM, Chérie 25 features a distinct programming lineup that includes talk shows, documentaries, entertainment segments, television series, and films.